David R. Meldrum, MD

 Photography - *click ONCE to enlarge personal images

 A photo is a split second of experience frozen in time forever.
-With digital photography it’s something you can enjoy on your desktop in private or upload to a sharing program like Picasa so friends or even anyone in the world can view them.
+With digital photography it’s something you can enjoy on your desktop in private or upload to a sharing program so friends or even anyone in the world can view them.

 And it’s a challenge and an art form.
 You can’t make up for being in the right place at the right time with the right light, but the angle from which you take it (perspective), the way you frame it (composition), camera adjustments, and a steady hand can all make a tremendous difference in the final picture.

 Here is a perfect example of being in the right place at the right time with the right light.
 We were sitting having an early dinner in southern Chile in Puerto Varas, looking across the lake at Osorno Volcano.
 It was crystal clear, which is unusual, there was a light wind creating a uniform ripple on the water without a single boat or gust of wind to disturb it, and the sun was setting behind us.
 I looked out, grabbed my camera and ran out to take this picture.
 The pink glow only lasted for a few minutes and this incredible photograph captured a moment that might never occur again.